Tina-A-Zhang/Checkbox-Task-Manager/README.md

 - Use **React Context or Zustand** if state complexity grows (e.g., task filters across routes)
 - Consider using **React Query** or SWR for smarter fetching and caching
 - Add a **clear button** to the search bar (I chose not to use deprecated APIs and ran out of time to implement a proper one)

+---

+## 📦 External Libraries Used

+- **Axios** – For HTTP requests (`axios`)
+  → Clean, promise-based API and better error handling than `fetch`.

+- **Lodash.debounce** – For debouncing search input
+  → Lightweight and reliable for input throttling without writing custom logic.

+- **date-fns** – For date formatting (`format()`)
+  → Modern, lightweight alternative to Moment.js, tree-shakeable and simple.

+- **MUI (Material UI)** – UI components (`@mui/material`, `@mui/icons-material`)
+  → To save time on layout and accessibility-ready components without designing from scratch.

+- **@mui/x-date-pickers** – For a clean and accessible date picker
+  → Integrates well with MUI and provides a polished date input UX.

+> I intentionally avoided larger state/data libraries to keep the app light and transparent.